home-assistant/developers.home-assistant/docs/development_environment.md

 C:\ on /mnt/c type drvfs (rw,noatime,uid=0,gid=0,case=off)
 ```

 This will cause the `setup` script to fail if the local repository is on a Windows drive.
-To recover, the WSL subsystem must be restarted.
+To recover, WSL must be restarted.
 The easiest method is to simply restart the computer.
 After restart, the mount's uid and gid will match the default user
 ```